 Though a consumer’s journey through the funnel is not linear, it provides businesses with a strategic framework from which to build out a plan.

-The “top of funnel” is the first stage in the sales funnel; it’s the awareness stage.
-This is where potential customers become aware of your business and offerings (e.g., a product or a service) and how it may solve a pain point.
+- When it matters: This is where potential customers become aware of your business and offerings (e.g. a product or a service) and how it may solve a pain point.